-\textbf{Efficiency of Takeover Demonstrations.} These results are particularly noteworthy given that the total demonstration time for the takeover datasets is significantly lower.
-For example, the total demonstration time for $\mathcal{D}_{IT}^b$ is $465.6$ seconds, which is $46\%$ shorter than the total time for $\mathcal{D}I^{60}$ ($869.0$ seconds).
-Despite this reduction, $\pi{IT}^b$ outperforms the baseline trained on the full dataset of initial demonstrations.
-This indicates that the targeted nature of takeover demonstrations, focusing on failure cases, provides more valuable information for policy training compared to redundant initial demonstrations.
+These results are particularly notable because the takeover datasets require substantially less demonstration time.
+In \textit{Rice Scooping}, for example, $\mathcal{D}_{IT}^{b}$ totals $465.6$ seconds, which is $46\%$ shorter than $\mathcal{D}_I^{60}$ at $869.0$ seconds.
+Despite this reduction, $\pi_{IT}^{b}$ outperforms the baseline trained on the full initial dataset, indicating that targeted takeover demonstrations provide more informative training data than additional full demonstrations.

-\textbf{Key Insights.} These findings highlight two important aspects.
-First, redundant demonstrations contribute only marginally to further performance improvement once the policy has mastered the easier portions of the task.
-Second, it is extremely challenging to anticipate all potential failure cases during the initial demonstration phase.
-The real-time operator takeover paradigm addresses these challenges by iteratively improving the policy.
-By taking control only when the system encounters undesirable states, the operator provides precise, context-specific demonstrations that were missing from the initial dataset.